Aleksander Solli: Club career

-Solli was born in Førde, but grew up in Bergen where he played for Vadmyra during his youth.
+Solli was born in Førde Municipality, but grew up in Bergen where he played for Vadmyra during his youth.
 He was loaned out to the 2. divisjon side Fyllingen during the 2007 season, and was wanted by both Bryne and Løv-Ham ahead of the 2008 season.
 After joining Løv-Ham he made his debut for the club on 29 June 2008 in the 3–2 victory over Haugesund.
 In 2009, he suffered from injuries and played only three matches for Løv-Ham, but was a regular on the team that qualified for promotion play-off during the 2010 season.

 Before the 2011 season he signed a contract with Vålerenga.
 He got his debut in a 1–0 victory against Sogndal.
 Solli did not start a match for Vålerenga, but made 14 appearances as a substitute.
 Solli was brought to the club by Martin Andresen, but Solli was not a part of new head coach Kjetil Rekdal's long-term plans.
 It was suggested he find himself a new club before the 2013 season.

 Before the 2013 season he signed a contract with Hønefoss.
 Solli scored a goal from a free kick in his debut for the club, in the 2–0 victory against Strømsgodset.
 This was also his first goal in Tippeligaen.
 He also scored the match-winning goal against his old club Vålerenga, but did not celebrate it.

 Ahead of the 2016 season he joined Raufoss.
 Going on to Asker in mid-season, he returned to Bergen and Åsane in 2018.
 A single outing for Vadmyra in 2019 spelled the end of his career.